SoftwareAG/c8y-docs/content/reference/device-management-library-bundle/general-concepts.md

 2. Execute the operation as normal including re-installing the package
 3. Fail the operation because the requested state may indicate that the command was created under false preconditions

 The ideal option depends on the use case and the concrete operation.
-Regardless of which option is chosen the device must ensure that its local state and the on communicated to Cumulocity IoT remains consistent.
+Regardless of which option is chosen the device must ensure that its local state and the on communicated to {{< product-c8y-iot >}} remains consistent.